 A total of 36 organisations provided data to the 2016/17 project.
 These organisations comprise CCGs from England and University Health Boards from the NHS in Wales.

-As well as a national report and online toolkit, available to all Network members, for the first time this year, bespoke reports have been made available for participants.
+As well as a national report and online toolkit, available to all Network members, bespoke reports were made available for participants for the first time.

 2017/18 benchmarking project